 26. CuberSpeed Rainbow Ball Magic cube Fidget toy puzzle Magic Rainbow

-CuberSpeed Rainbow Ball is in a shape of a ball with 12 holes and 11 colorful balls inside that you fidget to pass balls from one hole to the other.
+CuberSpeed Rainbow Ball is in the shape of a ball with 12 holes and 11 colorful balls inside that you fidget to pass balls from one hole to the other.
 The objective is to scramble the colored balls, then figure out how to get them all back into their matching colored slots in all holes.

 The puzzle ball might look simple at first, but this fun addictive puzzle will keep kids busy for long periods of time.